 THE DETAILS: It is often argued that Armstrong, Collins and Aldrin had suspiciously gloomy, guilty, sad and reluctant expressions as they were held in quarantine after their Moon trip (Figure 9.1-1).

 Figure 9.1-1.
-Gloomy expressions of Armstrong, Collins and Aldrin (Apollo 11) as they meet US President Nixon on the first day of their post-flight quarantine.
+The apparently gloomy expressions of Armstrong, Collins and Aldrin (Apollo 11) as they meet US President Nixon on the first day of their post-flight quarantine.

 But there’s a good reason why they’re serious in that quarantine photo: they’re listening to President Nixon’s formal speech, so it would have been rather inappropriate for them to be laughing their heads off.
 Once Nixon changes to a less formal tone, the astronauts smile and laugh with him (Figures 9.1-2 and 9.1-3).